-- If the 0x2 bit of the data in the previous instruction is set, set the EndPointsInformation.IsGroupPolicyConfigurationEnabled to true, otherwise set it to false. - If the 0x4 bit of the data in the previous instruction is set, set the EndPointsInformation.IsLocalConfigurationEnabled to true, otherwise set it to false. - If this instruction does not exist, set the EndPointsInformation.IsGroupPolicyConfigurationEnabled and EndPointsInformation.IsLocalConfigurationEnabled to false.
+- If the 0x2 bit of the data in the previous instruction is set, set the EndPointsInformation.IsGroupPolicyConfigurationEnabled to false, otherwise set it to true. - If the 0x4 bit of the data in the previous instruction is set, set the EndPointsInformation.IsLocalConfigurationEnabled to false, otherwise set it to true. - If this instruction does not exist, set the EndPointsInformation.IsGroupPolicyConfigurationEnabled and EndPointsInformation.IsLocalConfigurationEnabled to false.